 Favourite Blog Read

-I also believe that we should live our dreams and explore but to do so we need to budget before we finance.
+I also believe that we should live our dreams and explore, but to do so, we must budget before we finance.

 So many people find themselves in consumer debt situations because they put exploring before saving.
 It’s not worth the headache.

 So, yes, do go on holidays but plan it properly and start crossing off your bucket list.